-Most of us, in Europe and beyond, are already enjoying a gradual release from the months of lockdown that have severely challenged our personal and professional lives, and caused immense anguish and suffering.
-‘Social distancing’, a term that didn’t exist until recently, will continue to be our daily concern for a long time to come.
+Most of us, in Europe and beyond, are already enjoying a release from the months of lockdown that severely challenged our personal and professional lives, and caused immense anguish and suffering.
+Undoubtedly ‘social distancing’, a term that didn’t exist until recently, will continue to be our daily concern for a long time to come.
+Who could have imagined that a nose and mouth face mask would become a fashion item?

 Like the virus the cyber risks have not gone away, but have taken on new forms as cyber attacks are reaching old and new targets.
 CyberSec4Europe is working despite these challenging conditions to continue to protect European society.
 Teams of researchers and application developers have been working frantically to tackle the unprecedented challenges, both personal and professional, that the pandemic has thrown up.
 The push to stop the virus spreading has stimulated numerous mentored hackathons and other initiatives seeking to find the best in class across a range of domains.